-Click this link to spawn a pdf copy: MGS Summer 2021 Jonnes Article
+Click this link to spawn a pdf copy which may be downloaded: MGS Summer 2021 Jonnes Article

 The Minnesota Genealogist is the quarterly journal of the Minnesota Genealogical Society.
 Their website may be accessed here.
 Elizabeth Gomoll, CG, was my editor.

 The article is interesting in part because of its unique set of genealogical sources and circumstances, making it stand out from the typical Norwegian source pattern.
-In combination with national census enumerations, Church of Norway parish records for baptisms, confirmations, marriages, and burials form the foundational genealogical structure for most Norwegian souls.
-The researcher can find those for almost any Norwegian ancestor unless the local parish church suffered a fire at some point.
-Emigration and passenger records are often discoverable as well, and land and probate files are frequently helpful.
+Church of Norway parish records for baptisms, confirmations, marriages, and burials form the foundational genealogical structure for most Norwegian souls, along with national census enumerations.
+As long as you have a name and a firm location, you can typically find these records for almost any Norwegian ancestor – except in those cases where the local church suffered a fire at some point.
+Emigration and passenger records are sometimes discoverable as well, and land and probate files are frequently helpful.

 However, in this particular research project, I encountered two categories of sources I had not previously employed.Both had been consulted previously but this was the first time to receive a positive hit.

 - Leavers of the State Church (Utmeldte af Statskirken)